 When, as part of its master plan, Stanford University Hospital & Clinics moved its clinical blood laboratories out of the hospital and into a stand-alone facility, the hospital selected DPR to build out the new space.
-The new Hillview Clinical Lab building is the only fully automated laboratory in the world.
+When it was completed in 2006, the new Hillview Clinical Lab building was the only fully automated laboratory in the world.

 The facility houses new microbiology, cytogenetics, cytology, flow cytometry, special chemistry, and virology labs as well as a cold room, a new sterilizer room, staff lounges, a locker room, and a new administrative area.
 The project included the installation of a deionized piping system as well as medical gas systems for nitrous oxide, carbon dioxide, oxygen, argon, nitrogen and three mixed gases.
 It also included a new generator.
 Due to the limited space in the ceiling cavity, intense MEP coordination was required to install 101 variable air valve (VAV) boxes and approximately 100 exhaust valves.